skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 ##eSequels
 Check the correct order of all your favorite novels with this resource, which allows you to search by author, title, location, character, or subject.
-[Arts & Literature]
+[Arts & literature]

 ##Factiva
 Full-text access to thousands of newspapers, magazines, and journals, including the _Chicago Sun-Times_, _The Wall Street Journal_, and _The New York Times_.
 [Articles]

 ##Gale Virtual Reference Library
-More than 330 encyclopedias and specialezed reference sources.
+More than 330 encyclopedias and specialized reference sources.
 Search the entire collection or a particular subject area.
-Search encyclopedias and specialized reference sources.

 ##Hoover's Online
 Detailed reports of thousands of companies, including financials, news, and industry information.
 Also includes basic contact information for millions more private and public businesses.